Minimum Day; Maximum Punishment for Parents and Taxpayers

 Whose Fault is This?

 Don't get me wrong, I love teachers and they are definitely underpaid.
 Its not their fault that the school system is the way it is.
 It's our fault, the taxpayer.
 No one is rocking the boat.
 We all just sit there and let them continue in wasteful and antiquated policies made by school board members and politicians.
 They talk down to us "unejamacated" parents even though we speak from common sense.
 They don't want to hear new, creative, money saving ideas.
 They just want to please politicians and force good test scores.
 Good test scores don't mean that your kid is learning.
 It just means the teacher is good at prepping the kids for testing.

 That must be what they discuss at the meetings.

-Regardless of what it is they do on these minimum days, the fact still remains that it is wasteful.
+Regardless of what it is school staff do on minimum days, the fact still remains that it is wasteful.
 There are no two ways around it, it's the truth.
 If they really need extra time to prep, or have a training, then by all means take the whole day.
 The buses won't have to run and the support staff can have a day off.
 The cafeteria won't have to spend money on two extra meals.
 And us parents don't have to stress about another short work day and can make other arrangements.
 Heck maybe we'll even take a vacation day and enjoy it with the kids.
 We could sure save the gas money it takes to drive all over town picking up kids.
 I'm sure the environment could benefit from this too.